Gavi becomes Spain's youngest-ever player after being named in starting line-up vs Italy

 Barcelona prodigy Gavi will become the youngest player ever to appear in a senior Spain international after being picked to start Wednesday's UEFA Nations League clash with Italy.

-The 17-year-old has been one of the few bright spots in an otherwise disappointing season so far for the Catalans.
+The 17-year-old has been one of the few bright spots in an otherwise disappointing season so far for Barcelona.

 And he has now received his chance with the national team after being called up by Spain boss Luis Enrique.